Chapter 4 Understanding pVACtools outputs

 The Coverage Filter is generally used to filter out variants that don’t have enough read support or expression.
 This ensures that the remaining variants are not just artifacts and that the genes are actually expressed in the patient’s RNA.

-For pVACseq, this generally relies on your VCF being annotated with coverage and expression data.
+For both pVACseq and pVACsplice, this generally relies on your VCF being annotated with coverage and expression data.
 In our example, the VCF has already been annotated with this data.
 For more information about how to add coverage and expression data to your own VCFs, please see our docs.
-Additionally, filtering on the normal DNA depth and variant allele frequency (VAF) requires your VCF to be a tumor-normal sample VCF and the normal sample to be identifies in your pVACseq run using the --normal-sample-name parameter.
+Additionally, filtering on the normal DNA depth and variant allele frequency (VAF) requires your VCF to be a tumor-normal sample VCF and the normal sample to be identified in your pVACseq/pVACsplice run using the --normal-sample-name parameter.
 If a coverage metric doesn’t apply because the underlying data is not available, NA is reported by pVACtools.
 By default, the filter will skip evaluating a coverage criteria when a neoantigen’s value for it is NA.

-The following thresholds are applied in pVACseq by this filter:
+The following thresholds are applied in pVACseq and pVACsplice by this filter:

 • --normal-cov: Normal coverage cutoff.
 Minimum number of required reads in the normal DNA (default: 5).